Lecture 05-1: Table Design and Constraints

 NOT NULL prevents a column from containing NULL values.
 This is essential for columns that must always have data:

-Any INSERT that omits first_name or last_name (or sets them to NULL) will fail.
+Any INSERT that omits artist_name (or sets it to NULL) will fail.
+An artist without a name is not an artist.
+It is a mystery.

 When to Use NOT NULL